ZiraelMon/MTCG/README.md

 Battle: Evaluates damage calculation functions and special interactions between cards, including the dynamics of changing and removing cards during a battle.

+## Design
+The design is kept very simple and is mainly focused on the curl script.
+The decision for the simple design is that it should save time, while the logic, database and server connection were more essential for the project.

-# Tracking
+## Tracking
 I have to admit that I neglected tracking a bit and sometimes worked on the code spontaneously, so I didn't track myself regularly.
 Unfortunately, I also created the repository on Github far too late.
-But I would say that I worked ~80 hours on the project.
+But I would say that I worked ~90 hours on the project.
 It also took me a while to get used to Visual Studio and C# and to understand the specification/requirements of the project to draw a draft and start with the structure in VS.

 ## Lessons Learned
 I should have started sooner with the Unittests, as recommended in the lessons.
 The problem was that I was not yet familiar with Unit-Testing and it was therefore all the more difficult to recognize which ones were essential for my code.
 I also kept changing my methods, so that I would have had to adapt the test cases again and again.